Location

 Class Sign Up

-Therapy Dog test
+Therapy Dog Test

 The purpose of the Therapy Dog is to bring happiness and cheer to people who need something to hold and love.
 Pet visits often trigger memories of animals they used to own.
 They increase emotional well being, promote healing, and improve the quality of life for the people being visited and the staff that cares for these people.
 Dogs have been effective in reaching people and children who have become socially withdrawn or feel alone in their current struggles.
 The regular visits also give patients and residents something to look forward to.